BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 Conclusion

-We present BRS, a holistic framework for learning whole-body manipulation to tackle diverse real-world household tasks.
-We identify three core whole-body control capabilities essential for performing household activities: bimanual coordination, stable and precise navigation, and extensive end-effector reachability.
-Successfully enabling robots to achieve these capabilities with learning-based approaches requires overcoming challenges in both data collection and modeling algorithms.
-BRS addresses these challenges through two key innovations: 1) JoyLo, a cost-effective whole-body teleoperation interface that enables efficient data collection for learning-based methods; 2) WB-VIMA, a novel algorithm that leverages the robot’s embodiment hierarchy and explicitly models the interdependencies within whole-body actions.
-The overall BRS system demonstrates strong performance across a range of real-world household tasks, interacting with unmodified objects in natural, unstructured environments.
-We believe BRS represents a significant step toward enabling robots to perform everyday household tasks with greater autonomy and reliability.
+This paper presents BRS, a holistic framework for learning whole-body manipulation to tackle diverse real-world household tasks.
+We identify three core capabilities essential for household activities: bimanual coordination, stable navigation, and extensive end-effector reachability.
+Achieving these with learning-based methods requires overcoming challenges in both data and modeling.
+BRS addresses them through two innovations: 1) JoyLo, a cost-effective whole-body interface for efficient data collection, and 2) WB-VIMA, a novel algorithm that leverages embodiment hierarchy and models interdependent whole-body actions.
+The BRS system demonstrates strong performance across real-world household tasks with unmodified objects in natural, unstructured environments, marking a step toward greater autonomy and reliability in household robotics.

 Acknowledgement